WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 Based on the [branch hinting proposal](https://github.com/WebAssembly/branch-hinting), we extend this mechanism by adding additional custom sections for extra functionality.
 This can be integrated with the [annotations proposal](https://github.com/WebAssembly/annotations) for the ability to generate these from text format and for round-trips to the text format to preserve them.

 Each family of hints is bundled in a respective custom section following the example of branch hints.
 These sections all have the naming convention `metadata.code.*` and follow the structure
   * *function index* |U32|
   * a vector of hints with entries
     * *byte offset* |U32| of the hinted instruction from the beginning of the function body (0 for function level hints),
     * *hint length* |U32| indicating the number of values each hint requires,
     * *values* |U32| with the actual hint information

+*Note: If custom annotations support a `metadata.function.*` namespace, the byte offset could be dropped for function-level annotations.*

 The following contains a list of hints to be included in the first version of the proposal.
 Future extensions can be added as necessity arises.
 This also includes annotations outside of function or instruction level like annotations for memories, etc.